samuel-h-owen/api-directory_documentation/service-page/features-and-benefits.md

 The API Directory streamlines the process for requesting institutional data access.
 It is approved for sensitive data APIs, including data containing Personal Health Information (PHI) and data regulated by the Family Educational Rights and Privacy Act (FERPA).

-## API Directory Portal
+## Browse & Consume APIs

-The API Directory Portal enables developers & researchers to do the following:
+The [API Directory Portal][api-dir] enables developers & researchers to do the following:

 - Browse U-M API products
 - Read documentation